life4/gweb/examples/README.md

 + [triangle](./triangle/) -- "hello world" for `<canvas>`: make black background and draw a red triangle.
 + [pacman](./pacman/) -- ported [MDN example](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial/Drawing_shapes#Making_combinations) of drawing a scene from Pacman.
 + [draw](./draw/) -- an example of handling events on canvas and calculating FPS.
++ [ball](./ball/) -- a simple game on canvas with moving and bouncing ball and reaction on clicks.